willog11/UdacityCarND-LaneLines-Proj1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of multiple steps:
+My pipeline consisted of multiple steps, at each point matplotlib was used to generate images at each step and for each test image.
+The resulting images can be found in the test_images_output folder.

  - Convert the image to HSL initially and apply perfrom some bitwise operations which enhances yellow and white lines
 	- Previous experience with grayscale images and detection of lanes has	   thought me that some lanes depending on lighthing conditions, road surface and lane mark colour can be very difficult to even see in the raw image.
 Thus by viewing the image in HSL and extracting the correct range of values and re-applying to the RGB image before converting to grayscale, it aids in not only enhancing white and yellow markings but also removes many potential FPs.
 Note the assumption was made that only white and yellow\orange lines are targeted for this assignment.